BIOGRAPHY

 awe-inspiring,

-While pursuing his undergraduate degree in music at Westminster College, he performed several leading roles, including Nemorino in L’elisir d’amore and Rodolfo in La bohème, Luis in The Gondoliers, in addition to appearing in Carmina Burana with Salt Lake City’s Ballet West.
-Taylor has participated in Apprentice Artist programs with Santa Fe Opera, Central City Opera, and Utah Lyric Opera.
-He was named a semi-finalist at the Metropolitan Opera’s National Council Auditions in 2017.
-Mr. Taylor covered the role of Rodolfo in La bohème at the Santa Fe Opera in 2019 and returned to the Santa Fe Opera in 2022 to perform the role of Melot in Tristan und Isolde and cover Don José in Carmen.
+Mr. Taylor earned his undergraduate degree in music from Westminster College in Salt Lake City, Utah, where he performed leading roles such as Nemorino in L’elisir d’amore, Rodolfo in La bohème, and Luis in The Gondoliers.
+He also appeared in Carmina Burana with Salt Lake City's Ballet West.
+Taylor’s early career includes participation in renowned Apprentice Artist programs with Santa Fe Opera, Central City Opera, and Utah Lyric Opera.
+He was named a Semi-Finalist in the Metropolitan Opera’s National Council Auditions in 2017.

 CONTACT ME